Indian Singaporeans: Immediate post-colonial period: 1960s – 1980s

-Scholars have identified two phases in the development of the Indian community after Singaporean independence in 1965.
+Scholars have identified two phases in the development of the Indian community after Singapore's independence in 1965.
 The first phase, from 1965 to the early 1990s, saw a decline in the proportion of the community from 9% in 1957 to a low of 6.4% in 1980.
 One reason was the withdrawal of British military forces in the early 1970s, which led to the repatriation of many Indian base workers.
-Another factor was the retirement of older men, who chose to return to families in India.
+Another factor was the retirement of older men, who chose to return to their families in India.
 Meanwhile, post-1965 immigration restrictions ended new migration from India.
 Furthermore, there was a rise in the emigration of Indian Singaporeans to the West in the late 1980s.
 During this time, the Indian population continued to grow in absolute terms due to natural increase.
 Even as it grew proportionally smaller, the community also became more settled, with several new generations born locally.
-A historical novel titled 'Sembawang: A Novel' explores this notion as well traces the lives of Indian migrants who lived in an Indian enclave outside the HM Naval Base in the 1960s.
+A historical novel titled 'Sembawang: A Novel' explores this notion as well as traces the lives of Indian migrants who lived in an Indian enclave outside the HM Naval Base in the 1960s.

 From the 1960s to 1980s, the People's Action Party government tried to cultivate a shared national identity and to end the historical tendency of Singaporeans to identify with the national – and often nationalistic – politics of their ancestral homelands.
 While different ethnic groups were allowed and sometimes encouraged to retain their cultural identities, they were also pushed to integrate socially, politically and economically across ethnic lines.
 The government pursued policies to integrate the races in public housing estates and national schools.
 Young men underwent two years of compulsory national service in ethnically mixed military or police camps.
 Traditional family businesses were superseded by government agencies or foreign multi-national corporations, which hired multi-ethnic workforces on the basis of meritocratic ability rather than kinship or ethnicity.
 Consequently, "the cultivation of a Singaporean identity has been largely successful in converting Indian migrants into Indian-Singaporeans."
 In general, Indian social patterns and political activities became aligned and integrated within the national mainstream from the 1960s.